hoangduytran/blender-manual/manual/modeling/meshes/editing/mesh/knife_topology_tool.rst

    through the mesh, including faces that are on the backside or behind others.

 Only Selected
    Only cut through selected geometry.
+You can press :kbd:`Shift-K` instead of :kbd:`K` to start cutting with this option enabled.

 X-Ray
    Show the cutting path even if it's occluded by geometry.